Grab your copy

 Deputies are charged fees by the Court of Protection for the expenses of this supervision.
 However, the court is there to help you do the best job possible as Deputy, in the interests of the person who has lost capacity.
 The court can be contacted for guidance at any time and you can also seek advice and support from specialist solicitors firms, such as Roche Legal, where necessary.

-For more information on acting as a Deputy, see our two separate factsheets on ‘Becoming a Deputy for an Elderly or Vulnerable Relative’ and ‘Acting as a Deputy’.
+For more information on acting as a Deputy, see our two separate help guides on ‘Becoming a Deputy for an Elderly or Vulnerable Relative’ and ‘Acting as a Deputy’.

 Comparing Powers of Attorney and Deputyship Orders